team-dev-docs/devdocsprod-dev-docs/docs/VS Code Commands/Generating-Documentation-from-Mappings-in-Dev-Docs-Configuration.md

----
-slug: /VS-Code-Commands/Generate-Documentation-From-Mappings
----

   # Generate Documentation From Mappings

 This VS Code extension command allows you to generate documentation for your codebase based on predefined mappings specified in the `dev-docs.json` configuration file.
 The mappings define which files or folders correspond to specific sections or categories of your documentation.